How to Become a Business Analyst

 5. How Can I Become a Business Analyst With No Experience?

-Becoming a business analyst without any experience will be difficult, considering most entry-level positions require at least one year of experience.
+Becoming a business analyst without prior experience will be challenging, as most entry-level positions typically require at least one year of experience.
 However, if you pursue a master’s degree, such as an MBA, you will be more qualified for these positions because of your advanced education and training.

 Nonetheless, business analytics are best learned through practice, so it’s best you try to gain experience through co-op programs or internships during your studies at the very least!